xmacex/fixed-filter-banking-crisis/README.md

 ## Ideas

-- [ ] The routing is kind of funny.
+- [ ] The engine routing is kind of funny.
 Think about that
 - [ ] Could have some modes
 - [ ] crow interface
 - [ ] grid interface
 - [ ] arc interface?
 - [x] touchosc interface?
+- [x] reflect params on touchosc interface
 - [ ] Default OP-Z interface with notes as shifts
 - [ ] A more straightforwards control scheme, maybe with button combos since 2^3 = 8
 - [ ] More bands?